 Digital Boost covers topics such as Google My Business, Websites, Social Media, Digital Tools, Digital Marketing, Accounting, Business Insights, Future technologies, the list goes on.
 Register here to discover this amazing resource.

 Create a FREE listing on Tourism New Zealand’s website, putting your business in front of over 41 million potential visitors each year.
-Your listing on newzealand.com will then be replicated on our regional website manawatunz.co.nz, creating an operator page for your business.
+To be eligible to list on newzealand.com businesses must operate within the accommodation, attraction, tours, or transport sector.
+Your listing on newzealand.com will then be replicated on our regional website ManawatuNZ.co.nz, creating an operator page for your business.
 For instructions on how to create your listing, visit register.newzealand.com.

-TripAdvisor has over 375 million visits each year and is FREE to create a listing for accommodation, a restaurant/café or an attraction.
+TripAdvisor has over 375 million visits each year and is FREE to create a listing for accommodation, restaurant/cafés, attractions or tours.
 Listing on tripadvisor.co.nz allows you to actively respond to reviews and update your details.
 Your business may already be on TripAdvisor without you knowing, due to people reviewing it, so it’s best to create your own listing or claim your listing so you can actively control content and respond proactively to reviews.

 Top Tip: Always respond to feedback, whether positive or negative, as this demonstrates attentive customer service skills.